 Education agents have been an important part of the international student recruitment marketing mix for many years.
-Increasing pressures on university finances, coupled more recently with COVID-19 travel restrictions, is accelerating the role of agents, further ensuring their mainstay in sustaining universities' financial wellbeing.
+Increasing pressures on university finances, coupled more recently with COVID-19 travel restrictions, is intensifying reliance on agents, further ensuring their role as a mainstay in sustaining universities' financial wellbeing.

 With ever more students being recruited to universities through agents, greater transparency about their work for universities is, in our view, long overdue.

-To fail to prioritize transparency risks students' welfare and university reputations.

-Codes of practice are only useful where they are rigorously followed and where they can be policed.
-Even where national regulations are in place to protect students from poor practices by universities' agents, they are limited by knowledge of those regulations by students in their home countries.
+Failing to prioritize transparency risks students' welfare and universities' reputations.
+Host country regulations and codes of practice are only useful where they are rigorously followed by universities and clearly communicated to prospective international students, and where they can be policed.

-Vincenzo Raimo is visiting fellow at the University of Reading, UK, and adjunct professor at Nanjing University of Information Science and Technology, China.
-Email: v.raimo@reading.ac.uk.
 Iona Yuelu Hung is senior lecturer at Harper Adams University, UK.
-Email: ihuang@harper-adams.ac.uk.
+Email: ihuang@ harper-adams.ac.uk.

 Eddie West is assistant dean of International Strategy and Programs at San Diego State University, US.
 Email: ewest@sdsu.edu.